BrAmaral/Purple-Team-Resources/Tools References.md

 dnsrecon - DNS Enumerator \
 SecretFinder - A tool to find tokens in Javascript files \
 gmapsapiscanner - A tool to test Google API Tokens \
-Raccoon - A web application reconnaissance tool that also check for vulnerabilities
+Raccoon - A web application reconnaissance tool that also check for vulnerabilities \
+Hakrawler - Website Crawler \
+GoSpider - Website Crawler

 ## Vulnerability Scanner
 vulscan - NMAP Vulnerability Scanner Extender \